MarcusMadland/txtc/README.md

 # txtc

 txtc is a simple cross-platform command-line tool designed to convert C/C++ files to plain text (txt) files.
-This utility is particularly useful for those who wish to add their source code repositories as training data for [RTX Chat AI](https://www.nvidia.com/nb-no/ai-on-rtx/chatrtx/) or similar projects.

 ## Features